-As discussed earlier, users of phone services expect high quality service.
+As discussed earlier, users of telephony services expect high quality service.
 Therefore, in addition to average performance characteristic, it is important to look at the performance of the worst cases.
-Figure 9 shows the quality of the worst 5 percentile calls.
-We can see that the codec can handle up to 3.5% losses with PSTN quality and even for the worst 5% calls, the burstiness did not play a major role in the voice quality.
+Figure 10 shows the quality of the worst 5 percentile sentence intervals.
+We can see that the codec can handle up to 3.5% losses with PSTN quality and even for the worst 5% sentence segments, the burstiness did not play a major role in the voice quality.